 Mr. Young pleaded guilty to all charges.
-The Defence sought two years probation with a focus on rehabilitation instead of incarceration. whereas, the Crown wanted six months in jail.
+The defence sought a two year probation with a focus on rehabilitation instead of incarceration.
+Whereas, the Crown argued for six months in jail.

-The Defence argues that Mr. Young’s cognitive deficits (Fetal Alcohol Syndrome, possible schizophrenia) were mitigating factors.
-The Defence also noted that Mr. Young lives in a society where it is unacceptable to kill domestic animals, even though it is acceptable to kill animals for meat.
+The defence argued that Mr. Young’s cognitive deficits (Fetal Alcohol Syndrome, possible schizophrenia) were mitigating factors.
+The defence also noted that Mr. Young lives in a society where it is unacceptable to kill domestic animals, even though it is acceptable to kill animals for meat.
 Moreover, the heroes in Indigenous culture often kill animals.
 Defence argues that these moral discrepancies are complicated for someone with Mr. Young’s deficiencies.

 The judge noted that a propensity to hurt animals is “too often… the tip of a psychotic iceberg,” and “there was reason to believe in this case that Mr. Young was a danger to people as well as animals.”
 Custody was deemed necessary to stabilize the accused.